karkman/MMB-901_Metagenomics/Practicals/README.md

 ### Fetch recipient data

-We will download the read files for all samples from three recipients.
+We will download all the data from three recipients.
 Two from the FMT and one from the placebo group.
 The subject identifiers for these are:

 ```bash